Dangl-IT/Dangl.OpenCDE/README.md

 This is an open source sample implementation of the buildingSMART OpenCDE Documents API.
 A live demo can be found here:
 <https://opencde-dev.dangl.dev/>

+## User Documentation

+Documentation is available either at <https://docs.dangl-it.com/Projects/Dangl.OpenCDE> or directly here in this repository at [index.md](./docs/index.md).

 ## Downloads

 Documentation and downloads are available here: <https://docs.dangl-it.com/Projects/Dangl.OpenCDE>